-Boards impact the most important business matters.
-And, since they are expensive and consume substantial time, a board of directors needs to be effective in their impact.
+Boards influence the most important business matters.
+And, since they are expensive and consume substantial time, a board of directors’ involvement needs to be effective.

 Choosing to avoid formal governance structures is a popular way to bury nonperformance and other unpleasant topics.
 But these problems don’t go away on their own.

-Great directors operate with the motto of "noses in, fingers out".
+Great directors operate with the motto of “noses in, fingers out, sensors on.”

 If you have a board of directors, how do you determine its ROI?
 The benefits tend to be intangible, but the costs are real.
 If your business does not have a board, creating one may be a dramatic change.